Menu Close

 Aftermath

-Tecumseh, who was reportedly a smart military strategist, allied with the British in the War of 1812 and was killed in battle at the Thames River in Ontario, east of Detroit in 1813.
+Subsequently, Tecumseh, who was reportedly a smart military strategist, allied with the British in the War of 1812.
+Sadly, he was killed in battle at the Thames River in Ontario, east of Detroit in 1813.
 His death was a significant blow to the Indigenous cause.
-Tenskwatawa lost his credibility and eventually lived alone with only his family, dying in 1836.

-William Henry Harrison became known as “Old Tippecanoe” and went on to win the Presidential election of 1840 running on the slogan “Tippecanoe and Tyler too!”
-His ended up being the first president to die in office one month after his inauguration and his Vice President, John Tyler succeeded him to office.
+William Henry Harrison became known as “Old Tippecanoe”.
+Several years later, he went on to win the Presidential election of 1840 running on the slogan “Tippecanoe and Tyler too!”

 Planning a Visit?

-The Visitor Center at the site is a nice place to start for some additional context and good aerial perspective of the site, there is an admission fee to go to the museum but there’s no cost to walk to battlefield.
-The battlefield is an easy and pleasant walk, and is essentially a flattened triangular hilltop.
-There is a trail that takes you to the creek at the bottom of the hill and out to Prophet’s Rock where Tenskwatawa made his speech to the warriors assuring their victory.
+The battlefield is an easy walk, and is essentially a flattened triangular hilltop.
+Additionally, there is a trail that takes you to the creek at the bottom of the hill and out to Prophet’s Rock where Tenskwatawa made his speech to the warriors assuring their victory.
 It’s an easy walk of about 10-15 minutes.

-Monuments dot the site where US soldiers fell but there’s not much recognition of the Indigenous peoples who died in the battle.
+Today, monuments dot the site where US soldiers fell but there’s not much recognition of the Indigenous peoples who died in the battle.
 It’s a quiet, peaceful site today, which does allow for reflection and contemplation of our history.

 Battle of Tippecanoe museum